-The Boston Greenbelt Trail is an MAPC proposed approximately 90 mi walking trail circling Boston.
+The Boston Greenbelt Trail is an MAPC proposed project encompassing approximately 90 mi of walking trail circling Boston.
 The trail would connect between Salem and Quincy inside Rt 128, connecting numerous large and small parks and open spaces including Lynn Woods, Breakheart Reservation, Middlesex Fells, Horn Pond, Cummings Park, Across Lexington, the Western Greenway, and Aqueduct trails.
 The Greenbelt would also serve as catalyst to preserve some of the remaining undeveloped lands in urbanized Boston as well as to improve conditions for pedestrians along and across busy roadways.
 The Greenbelt Walk will focus on a 30 mile segment of this corridor

 No front page content has been created yet.